Published on Apr 1, 2018

 washing hands with castile soap

-Soap molecules (including Castile soap molecules) have one end that avoids water and another end that is attracted to water.
-When water and soap come together free-floating charged atoms are created that attract and encapsulate dirt and other non-water-soluble molecules such as grease and oil.
+Soap molecules (including Castile soap molecules) have one end that repels water and another that attracts water.
+When water and soap come together, free-floating charged atoms form that attract and encapsulate dirt and other non-water-soluble molecules, such as grease and oil.

-This grease grabbing ability is what makes castile soap such am amazing cleaner on oven tops and greasy pots and pans.
+This grease-grabbing ability is what makes castile soap such an amazing cleaner on oven tops and greasy pots and pans.

 Should I use castile soap straight or dilluted?